mcummings128/python-practice/create-python-venv/README.md

 `pip install -r requirements.txt`

 The -r flag tells pip that packages should be installed from a requirements file (requirements.txt is the standard name for it)

+An example of requirements.txt can be seen in the projects/demo-app-2 directory.